ProjectHuddle/ph-child/readme.txt

 It allows the connection between the [ProjectHuddle](https://projecthuddle.io) plugin and your clients sites to sync their identities with the system.

 == Changelog ==

+= 1.0.6 =
+* Update minimum WordPress requirement
+* Make sure it cannot be activated if Parent plugin is activated on same installation.

 = 1.0.5 =
 * Add white label options.